The Epic of the Tibetans

 Presentation

-It is the battle of David against Goliath, a small people in love with spirituality and threatened with extermination by the materialistic power of China, Tibet holds a very special place on the world stage: its media importance in the West is without common measure, with its demographic or economic weight.
-This interest of Westerners for the land of snows, does not date from today.
-For centuries, intellectuals, missionaries, travelers, novelists, adventurers, have been passionate about Tibet, and have tried most often in vain or at the risk of their lives, to penetrate it.
-From the failures of these expeditions will be born a powerful myth: that of Tibet as the last sacred land of humanity.
-From Father Huc to Hergé, including James Hilton, this myth of Tibet would grow during the 20th century, taking on a tragic tone with the brutal invasion by China in 1950.
-Living today in the diaspora, Tibetan lamas spread their spiritual wisdom to millions of Westerners in search of spirituality, but also deeply marked by the myth.
+It's a David and Goliath story.
+A small people steeped in spirituality and threatened with extermination by the materialistic power of China, Tibet holds a very particular place on the world stage: its media prominence in the West is disproportionate to its demographic or economic weight.
+This Western interest in the land of snow is not new.
+For centuries, intellectuals, missionaries, travelers, novelists, and adventurers have been captivated by Tibet and have most often tried, in vain or at the risk of their lives, to penetrate it.
+From the failures of these expeditions arose a powerful myth: that of Tibet as the last sacred land of humanity.
+From Father Huc to Hergé, via James Hilton, this myth of Tibet grew during the 20th century, taking on a tragic tone with the brutal invasion by China in 1950.
+Living today in diaspora, Tibetan lamas spread their spiritual wisdom to millions of Westerners in search of spirituality, but also deeply marked by the myth.

-For the first time, this book tells a double story: that of the real Tibet, a true feudal society, marked by a unique religious culture, and that of the mythical Tibet as it is dreamed and fantasized.
-By untangling the tangled threads of reality and imagination, it allows us to understand the deep roots of the passion for this country and shows the true face of a people all the more endearing because they are described with their courage, but also with their contradictions, their dark sides and their doubts.
-A work worthy of its subject: The Roof of the World.
+For the first time, this book tells a dual story: that of the real Tibet, a true feudal society marked by a unique religious culture, and that of the mythical Tibet as it is dreamed and fantasized.
+By untangling the interwoven threads of reality and imagination, it allows us to understand the deep-seated fascination with this country and reveals the true face of a people all the more endearing for being portrayed with their courage, but also with their contradictions, their shadows, and their doubts.
+A work worthy of its subject: the Roof of the World.